 To be able to explain in which areas blockchain can really make an impact, it is important to first understand how the world currently deals with data.

 At the moment, data is often stored and managed by one or more parties.
-Take for example your bank or PayPal account.
-Every day money comes in or goes out.
-The entire database with all transfers from and to a bank is called a ‘ledger’.
+Take for example: your bank or PayPal account.
+Every day, money comes in or goes out.
+The entire database with all transfers to and from the bank is called a ‘ledger’.
 All these amounts will be debited or credited by the institution where you hold your account.

 The party we must fully rely on is therefore the bank or another payment service.

 Another example where it immediately becomes clear that the current way of storing data sometimes falls short is car repairs.
 Whereas you can assume that your bank will not just make 10,000 euros disappear from your account, you can not always assume that the mileage shown is correct when buying a used car.
 The so-called ‘ledger’ in this case is the maintenance booklet of the specific car.